NPalopoli/IDP_Python/_episodes/03-types-conversion.md

 > ## Choose a Type
 >
 > What type of value (integer, floating point number, or character string)
 > would you use to represent each of the following?
-Try to come up with more than one good answer for each problem.
-For example, in  # 1, when would counting days with a floating point variable make more sense than using an integer?
 >
 > 1. Number of days since the start of the year.
 > 2. Time elapsed from the start of the year until now in days.